Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 Fix $i \in \{1,\dots,n\}$.
 Identify $\R^{n-1}$ with the hyperplane $\{x_i=0\} \subset \R^n$, let $\pi \fc \R^n \to \R^{n-1}$ be the map turning the $i$-th coordinate to $0$, and let $\iota_j \fc \R^{n-1}\to\R^n$ be the inclusions $(x_1,\dots,0,\dots,x_n) \mapsto (x_1,\dots,j,\dots,x_n)$ for $j=0,1$.
 For $\ol F \subset [0,1]^{n-1}\subset \R^{n-1}$ let $F = (\pi|_{[0,1]^n})^{-1}(\ol F)$, $F_j = \iota_j(\ol F)$.
 Let $\cC$ be an $n$-cube.
 Its \tb{cone in the $i$-th direction} is the $(n-1)$-cube $\cone_i\cC$, defined as follows.
 For a vertex $v \in \{0,1\}^{n-1}$ we have

 For a face $\ol F \subset [0,1]^{n-1}$ the corresponding face map $f^{\cone_i\cC}_{\ol F}$ is given by the triangular matrix

-where $\sharp(i,F)$ denotes the number of the $i$-th coordinate among the free coordinates of $F$.
+where $\sharp(i,F)$ denotes the position of $i$ in the set of free coordinates of $F$ relative to the order induced from $\{1,\dots,n\}$.
 Note in particular that the differentials are negated in the shifted modules, while those in unshifted ones retain their sign, and that face maps corresponding to edges always come with the positive sign.

 The following is obtained from the definitions: \begin{prop} $\cone_i\cC$ is a cube. \end{prop}

 It also follows that the cone operation behaves well with respect to restrictions: if $F\subset [0,1]^n$ is a face containing the $i$-the direction as one of its free coordinates, then for any $n$-cube $\cC$ we have